RCUK Open Access Policy: how to comply

 For help with depositing full text, contact Library staff at firstname.lastname@example.org.

-'Gold' open access – publish in an open access journal or pay for open access option
+'Gold' open access – publish in a fully open access journal

 - Your name, School and email address